 |Marginal Income Tax Brackets||Single||Married Filing Jointly||Head of Household|

 As you can see from the above federal tax bracket table, there are tax brackets for income ranges.
-For example, a married individual will pay the following taxes:
+For example, a married couple will pay the following taxes:

 - and so on.